chambsec/chambsec/README.md

 ---

-After a decade of working directly with patients in diagnostic imaging (X-ray, CT, MRI), I'm transitioning into the world of **cloud security**.
  My background in healthcare has instilled in me a deep respect for precision, safety, and trust—values I now bring to securing digital systems.

 <h3 align="left">🎓Education</h3>